 On the other hand, the relative humidity is the ratio between the current amount of water vapor in the air at a given temperature to the maximum amount of water vapor possible in the air at that temperature.
 The relative humidity is not an exact ratio between the current air temperature and dewpoint!

 In the summer months, we have many days reach an air temperature of 90° with a dewpoint around 70°.
 This only yields a relative humidity of 52%.
 However, using a heat index calculator, these conditions “feel” like 96°F!
 So next time you plan to be outdoors on a “hot and humid” day, check the dewpoint and heat index rather than the relative humidity to get a sense of how hot it will feel.
-As always, remember to try to stay in cooler, shaded areas, as well as hydrated.
+As always, remember to seek out cooler, shaded areas and remain hydrated on those oppressive days.
 Your body will surely thank you!